 The temple and temenos were cleared to a depth of 12 metres and notes that the temple may have been established in the 12th Dynasty but was altered throughout its existence.
 A gold statuette of Hershef was found and left Egypt in exchange for some 1st Dynasty jewellery from Abydos.
 A granite triad of Ramesse II, Ptah and Hershef was retained by the Egyptian Museum in Cairo.
-Petrie notes clearing houses from the Roman Period which were burnt with the following objects found: lamps, terracotta figurines, pottery, and coins.
+Petrie notes clearing burnt houses from the Roman Period with the following objects found: lamps, terracotta figurines, pottery, and coins.
 Currelly located the cemetery and notes the graves as looted.

 Petrie reports that he purchased many things this season in order to complete a corpus of lamps and presumably also bought other material.

 Catalogue of Egyptian antiquities : found by Prof. Flinders Petrie at Ehnasya, Dr. Naville & Mr Hall at Deir el Bahri and Drs Grenfell & Hunt at Oxyrhynchus (Egypt Exploration Fund), Mr Loat at Gurob and drawings from tombs at Saqqara by Misses Murray, Hansard & Mothersole (Egyptian Research Account), 1904 ; exhibited at University College, London, July 4th to 30th.
 1904.
 London.

 Petrie, W. M. Flinders 1904.
 Excavations at Ehnasya.
 Archaeological Report (Egypt Exploration Fund)(1903-1904), 12-14.

 Petrie, W. M. Flinders 1905.
 Ehnasya: 1904.
 Memoir of the Egypt Exploration Fund 26.
 London: Egypt Exploration Fund.